 General Education Redesign: Building a University Core

-MTSU is in the beginning stages of a redesign of its general education curriculum.
-The decision to launch a general education redesign emerged in part as a response to the change in MTSU’s status from a member of the Tennessee Board of Regents (TBR) to a locally governed institution (LGI).
+MTSU has been working on a major redesign of its general education curriculum for the last two years that will continue until implementation in Fall 2022.
+The decision to launch a general education redesign emerged in part as a response to the change in MTSU’s status from a member of the Tennessee Board of Regents (TBR) to a locally governed institution.
 The 2004 redesign of general education was imposed on all TBR institutions and allowed little flexibility in creating a curriculum that was distinctive to MTSU.

-On this page, you’ll find information about what general education is, what redesign means, a general timeline for redesign, how to participate in the redesign itself as a student, faculty member, staff, or administrator, as well as a place for you to reach out with questions or concerns about the process.
+On this website, you’ll find information about what general education is, what redesign means, a general timeline for redesign, reports and data on general education at MTSU, the strategic plan for redesign, how to participate in the redesign now and in the future, as well as a place for you to reach out with questions or concerns about the process.

 Want to provide anonymous feedback?
 Click here.